 2 Get comfy

 I have another post on what I take on a long haul flight in my carry bag to set myself up in a cosy nook when flying cattle.
+My long flight essentials include a water bottle, lip balm (because dry air), noise-cancelling headphones or ear buds, and the things above.

-Bring a book, download some titles on your Kindle or have at least 2 or 3 magazines to start your epic journey.
+Bring a good book, download some titles on your Kindle or have at least 2 or 3 magazines to start your epic journey.
 Your mind will be active at the beginning so this is the time to get lost in a good read.
 (Although usually I’ve done such a good job of point 1 I just want to sleep!)

 4 Listen to audio books